Tweety-FER/in2ngPlayground/tutorial/angular/controllers.md

 };
 ```

-Instead of injecting and appending to root scope, we can access controller’s child scope by keyword `this`.
-Capturing it in a variable is optional but it is a good way to keep the context of the child scope, as using keyword `this` in a function inside the controller scope would change its context to scope of the function.
-We must also use controllerAs syntax when attaching the controller to the HTML element:
+Instead of injecting and appending to root scope, we can access controller’s scope via the keyword `this`.
+Capturing it in a variable is optional but it is a good way to keep the context of the child scope, as using keyword `this` changes context within function calls.
+When writing controller as this, we must use the controllerAs syntax when attaching the controller to an HTML element.

 ```html
 <div ng-controller="tutorialController3 as ctrl3">